What is it used for?

-The raw wool is first washed and prepared, often using environmentally friendly methods such as neutral soaps and low water consumption.
+The raw wool is first washed and prepared, often using environmentally friendly methods such as neutral soapsand using a minimum amount of water.

-Processing is labor-intensive, as Mallorcan sheep wool is relatively thick and greasy, which made its use difficult in the past.
+Processing is time-consuming, as Mallorcan sheep’s wool is relatively thick and greasy, which historically made it difficult to use.

-The wool is processed into felt, which is then used to make various everyday and design products.
+The wool is processed into wool felt, which is used to makevarious everyday and decorative products.
+Typical products are:

 - Coasters